-The PHA will discuss program compliance and integrity issues during the voucher briefing sessions described in Chapter 5.

-The PHA will provide each applicant and participant with a copy of "Is Fraud Worth It?" (form HUD-1141-OIG), which explains the types of actions a family must avoid and the penalties for program abuse.

-The PHA will provide each applicant and participant with a copy of "What You Should Know about EIV," a guide to the Enterprise Income Verification (EIV) system published by HUD as an attachment to Notice PIH 2010-19.
-In addition, the PHA will require the head of each household to acknowledge receipt of the guide by signing a copy for retention in the family file.

-The PHA will place a warning statement about the penalties for fraud (as described in 18 U.S.C.
-1001 and 1010) on key PHA forms and form letters that request information from a family or owner.

-PHA staff will be required to review and explain the contents of all HUD- and PHA-required forms prior to requesting family member signatures.

-The PHA will require first-time owners (or their agents) to participate in a briefing session on HAP contract requirements.

-The PHA will provide each PHA employee with the necessary training on program rules and the organization's standards of conduct and ethics.
+- The PHA will discuss program compliance and integrity issues during the voucher briefing sessions described in Chapter 5. - The PHA will provide each applicant and participant with a copy of "Is Fraud Worth It?" (form HUD-1141-OIG), which explains the types of actions a family must avoid and the penalties for program abuse. - The PHA will provide each applicant and participant with a copy of "What You Should Know about EIV," a guide to the Enterprise Income Verification (EIV) system published by HUD as an attachment to Notice PIH 2017-12.
+In addition, the PHA will require the head of each household to acknowledge receipt of the guide by signing a copy for retention in the family file. - The PHA will place a warning statement about the penalties for fraud (as described in 18 U.S.C.
+1001 and 1010) on key PHA forms and form letters that request information from a family or owner. - PHA staff will be required to review and explain the contents of all HUD- and PHA-required forms prior to requesting family member signatures. - At every regular reexamination, PHA staff will explain any changes in HUD regulations or PHA policy that affect program participants. - First-time owners (or their agents) may request the opportunity to participate in a briefing session on HAP contract requirements. - The PHA will provide owners with ongoing information via the Yardi RentCafe Portal, about the program, with an emphasis on actions and situations to avoid. - The PHA will provide each PHA employee with the necessary training on program rules and the organization's standards of conduct and ethics.